mustachedk/mustache-agillic-ios-sdk/README.md

 * Configure your app to be able to receive Push Notifications [Read this toturial](https://www.raywenderlich.com/11395893-push-notifications-tutorial-getting-started#)
 * Read the [Agillic Push Notification Setup](docs/AgillicPushNotificationSetup.md) document to learn how to send Push Potifications to your iOS application directly from your Agillic Solution.

-Request permission for for Remote Push Notifications in your App and obtain the Push Token from APNS
+* Request permission for Remote Push Notifications in your App and obtain the Push Token from APNS
-_NOTE: This requires you to have already obtained the Recipient ID and stored across app sessoins - this is currently only supported for known recipients._
+_NOTE: This requires you to have already obtained the Recipient ID and that you store this across app sessions - this is currently only supported for unknown recipients._

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {